Are you looking for the ultimate 5 days in London itinerary?

 Soon Whitehall Street merges with Parliament Street, and you will be at Bridge Street.
 If you look straight ahead you will see the Houses of Parliament.

 Westminster Abbey is where all British Royalty is crowned.
 It is one of the finest examples of Gothic architecture.
-And it is where Prince William married Kate Middleton.
+It is also where Prince William married Kate Middleton.

 Within the abbey are monuments and memorials bestowed to British citizens throughout history.